LittleKitacho/sokobot-dos/README.md

 and copy the token into a file named `token` (note: no file extension) in the root directory of the bot.
 Install the dependancies with `npm i --only=prod` and start the bot with `npm start`.
-You should see a lot of `Registering command (command)', which is normal.
+You should see a lot of `Registering command (command)`, which is normal.
 The bot registers all unregistered commands on startup.

 A webserver is automatically opened at `localhost:8000` ([click here to go there](https://localhost:8000)),